TOP 50+ Best Fashion Designers

-Tom Ford, deemed as one of the most famous contemporary designers, has created high fashion, high-end accessories, and clothing that we can’t get enough of.
-The designer has served as creative director for both Yves Saint Laurent and Gucci before creating his own fabulous label.
+Tom Ford, deemed one of the most famous contemporary designers, has created high fashion, high-end accessories, and clothing that we can’t get enough of.
+The designer has served as creative director for both Yves Saint Laurent and Gucci before creating his fabulous label.
 The Texas-born icon aspired to be an actor, but fate had other “designs” for him.
-The icon’s popularity reached its peak in 2000 when he won the award for Best International Designer.
+The icon’s popularity peaked in 2000 when he won the award for Best International Designer.

 9. Pierre Cardin

 The Italian-born Frenchman is praised for his 20thcentury pieces that exuded a futuristic flair.
 As Pierre Cardin rose to fame in the age of the space race, his creations embodied the perfect touch of innovation, inventiveness, and modishness.
 His ‘bubble dresses’ radiated science fiction, combining earthly elegance with out-of-this-world colors and avant-garde design.